How the Amazon integration works

 If you’re VAT-registered

-If you’re registered for VAT within FreeAgent, FreeAgent will automatically record all Amazon fees (except Advertising and Shipping Label fees) as reverse charge as they are charged by Amazon Luxembourg.
+If you’re registered for VAT within FreeAgent, FreeAgent will automatically record all Amazon fees (except Advertising and Shipping Label fees) dated before 1st August 2024 as reverse charge, as they were charged by Amazon Luxembourg up until 31st July 2024.

 If you're waiting on HMRC to issue your VAT number